dsolesvik/library/docs/foundations/radiotelephony/specific.md

     **Pilot**: “ENTER CONTROL ZONE VIA VL1, 1500 FEET OR BELOW, HOLD AT GARHOUD AFR."

-Requests for circuit joining instructions should be issued early enough to allow for a planned entry in the circuit taking other traffic into account.
+Requests for **circuit joining instructions** should be issued early enough to allow for a planned entry into the circuit, taking other traffic into account.

 !!! example
     **Pilot**: “DUBAI TOWER, A6-CYI, CESSNA 182 10 MILES SOUTH 1500FT FOR LANDING."